DistributedProofreaders/guiguts-py/README.md

 #### Install Python

 Install python 3.11 or later from [python.org](https://www.python.org/).
+GG has been tested in versions up to 3.13.

 Note that installing python and python-tk using Homebrew is not supported for GG development.
 Homebrew may install Tk version 9 instead of 8.6, which GG is optimized to use.